rand00/fry/ROADMAP.md

       * let one rhythm change the bpm of another with envelope
         * .. i.e. effect rolling off over time, after note has shot
       * < @idea; maybe this becomes own example
-* make example that uses notty for both rhythm modification + colored screen output
+* make example that uses notty for complex interactive rhythmic modification/creation
-  * make sure that `fry` lib doesn't end up depending on notty this way - guess not
 * guarantee the timing of events in Fry.Beat.Make relative to start-time
   * < will e.g. allow synchronization with other music
 * make Beat.Make useable for dynamic creation,